davidedmonds/rivalry/README.md

 ![uml](./docs/sequence.png)

 Remaining Work:
+1. Add Backfill logic into dispensor
-1. Tidy away data once matches are no longer needed
+2. Tidy away data once matches are no longer needed
-2. Add configure for Kubernetes deployment
+3. Add configure for Kubernetes deployment
    1. Helm Chart
    2. Create an Operator and Match Profile CRD that ensures we have an accumulator deployment for each Match Profile
-3. Load testing
+4. Load testing

 Improvement Ideas:
 1. Split the accumulator up into 2 services, moving the work of makeMatches into another service that would consume